There are several minerals that the body needs to function normally and remain healthy. Some of these minerals are better known than others.

 How Much Boron To Take For Increased Testosterone Or ED

-When it comes to boron supplementation, keeping the daily dose to a minimum is advised.
-Taking a high dose of boron can cause unpleasant side-effects.
+When it comes to boron supplementation, doctors advise you to keep the daily dose to a minimum.
+Taking a high dose of boron can cause unpleasant side effects.
 It can sometimes even be fatal.
 The body only needs a small amount of the mineral.

-It is not advised to give boron to a baby under the age of one year.
+It is not advisable to give boron to a baby under the age of one year.
 There is not enough evidence regarding the safety of boron in pregnant women.

 For adults, the maximum daily dose is 20mg.
 A lower dose is generally beneficial too.
 Most studies use a dose of around 6mg per day.
 This is a safe amount that is not likely to cause serious problems.

 You can also try eating specific foods that have a lot of boron if you prefer to go the natural route.
 Here are some options:

 - dried apricots

 - dried beans

 Boron is an essential mineral.
 The body only needs small amounts of the mineral.
 It helps with many functions.
 The endocrine system also depends on boron.